anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-3.md

 Calling the incoming socket's `read()` method gives us some amount of data, but we don't know upfront whether it's the full message or a partial message.
 If there's no data, it's a good sign that we already hit the end of the message, and we should just close the socket now.

 Otherwise, let's check if we're already partway through an incoming message for this client socket.
-If we are, add the new data to the existing partial message, otherwise create an empty byte string and append the data.
+If we are, add the new data to the existing partial message, otherwise create an empty bytestring and append the data.

 Here, we're going to cheat a little bit since we only need to handle GET requests, and we can assume that any blank line signifies the end of the message.
 If the last four bytes of the incoming data is not `\r\n\r\n`, we expect there's more to come, so return early and wait for the next `POLLIN` event.